flyteorg/flyte/README.md

 However, if you prefer to install Flyte locally and run a workflow, our [getting started guide](https://docs.flyte.org/projects/cookbook/en/latest/index.html) is the best place to start.
 It provides step-by-step instructions on how to install Flyte locally and run your first workflow.

 > If you're unsure what a Flyte [task](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/task.html) and [workflow](https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/basics/workflow.html) are, be sure to check out our guides on both!

-### Deploy Flyte to production

-The [deployment guide](https://docs.flyte.org/en/latest/deployment/index.html) provides useful information on how to self-host and manage Flyte.

 ## Adopters